Why this programme

 5 reasons to study the International Bachelor History at Erasmus Universiteit Rotterdam (EUR)

-• the Erasmus University Rotterdam offers high-quality masters programmes that complement the bachelor, including the Erasmus Mundus Programme GLOCAL.
+• The Erasmus University Rotterdam offers high-quality master’s programmes that complement this bachelor, including the Erasmus Mundus Programme GLOCAL.

 • You will study in a multicultural, dynamic, and thriving city at a modern and progressive university.